Sex hormones and bone loss in women

 Reducing the risk of bone loss

-- green vegetables (cabbage, broccoli and okra)
+- green vegetables, such as cabbage, broccoli and okra

-- soya products including tofu
+- soya products, including tofu

-- nuts and dried fruit
+- dried fruit

 - fortified breakfast cereals

-Alcohol and caffeine
+Alcohol and smoking

 Medicines to help bone loss